neon-fish/page-turner/README.md

-# MacGyver - Multiple-Choice Game Engine
+# MCGE - Multiple-Choice Game Engine

 An engine to build web-based games/stories where the primary interaction method is a mutliple-choice selection.